The Stone Tape: Background

 Recording of The Stone Tape began on 15 November 1972 with the exterior scenes of the house, "Taskerlands".
 These were shot at Horsley Towers, East Horsley in Surrey.
 This was once owned by Ada Lovelace, daughter of Lord Byron and sponsor of computer pioneer Charles Babbage.
 Production then moved to BBC Television Centre between 20 November 1972 and 22 November 1972.
 Not all scenes were recorded in time and a remount was required on 4 December 1972.
 Michael Bates was not available on this day and his lines had to be redistributed among the other cast members.
 Incidental music and sound effects were provided by Desmond Briscoe of the BBC Radiophonic Workshop and these proved significant in setting the mood of the play – sections were later used in a BBC educational programme on the effectiveness of incidental music.

 The Stone Tape aired on 25 December 1972 on BBC2 to an audience of 2.6 million.
 The Evening Standard praised the play, describing it as "one of the best plays of the genre ever written.
 Its virtues aren't just the main spine of the story, but the way the characters shift, as in real life, the bitter comic conflict between pure and impure science".
 Viewers were similarly impressed: a panel questioned for an audience report praised The Stone Tape as "thoroughly entertaining" and "both gripping and spine-chilling".
-The play has survived in the BBC's Archives as its PAL colour videotape master.
+The play has survived in the BBC Archives as its 625 PAL colour videotape master.

 The Stone Tape was one of the last plays Nigel Kneale wrote for the BBC.
 He had become increasingly disenchanted with the organisation, mainly as a result of the rejection of several scripts such as Cracks, a proposed Play for Today, and a fourth Quatermass serial.
 Moving to Independent Television, he wrote and created series such as Beasts and Kinvig and succeeded in getting his rejected Quatermass scripts produced in 1979.
 He died in 2006.

 The script of The Stone Tape was published, along with the scripts of The Road and The Year of the Sex Olympics in 1976 by Ferret Fantasy under the title The Year of the Sex Olympics and Other TV Plays.